 Have you ever been in a never-ending meeting, discussing things for hours or trying to reach a consensus?

 It’s stressful, isn’t it?
-Here I’ll explain a facilitation technique specifically developed for reaching consensus.
+I would like to show you a facilitation technique developed specifically for reaching consensus.

 But what does consensus mean?

 Contrary to what many people think, reaching a consensus doesn’t mean achieving unanimity – the concept of consensus is broader than that.
-It means that the people involved may even think that there are better options but all of them are willing to accept the decision of the majority, even if they consider other solutions better.
+It means that all people involved in the discussion are willing to accept the decision of the majority, even if they consider other solutions better.

-Imagine that your team is discussing a technical matter and they considered a few solutions.
-The team chose one that seems to be the most acceptable to everyone.
-Then, the team starts a round of voting: each team member places their vote using a scale from 1 to 5.
+Imagine that your team is discussing a technical matter.
+They found a few solutions and chosen one – they do voting: each team member votes using a scale from 1 to 5.
 This technique is called Five Fingers because people use their hands to vote:

 1- I completely disagree and find it unacceptable